Wil reviews the 2022 Canyon Lux Trail

 The low leverage ratio also means the shock’s damping has a strong effect on the suspension action.
 So even with those springy carbon seatstays, you don’t need to run an excessive amount rebound damping.
 I actually ended up one click faster than halfway (8/14 clicks).

-This was our first experience with the new 2022 Fox 34 Step-Cast fork, and I’m happy to report it’s been a throughly positive one.
+This was our first experience with the new 2022 Fox 34 Step-Cast fork, and I’m happy to report that it’s been a throughly positive one.
 The recommended air pressure and rebound settings have been spot-on, and aside from adjusting the low-speed compression damping for the trail conditions, no further tweaking was required.

-Canyon has equipped the Lux Trail with Schwalbe’s lightweight Super Race casings.
+With a keen eye on weight, Canyon has equipped the Lux Trail with Schwalbe’s lightweight Super Race casings.
 These are very supple tyres, though the sidewalls are quite thin – the 720g Racing Ralph on the rear being particularly dainty.
 Sensing potential trail drama, I fitted a Tyreinvader insert into the rear wheel.
 Pressures varied with 20-22psi up front and 23-25psi on the rear.

 Canyon Lux Trail weight